Marshall 59, ECU 28

 The Word on the Herd-March 16, 2013

-Legg coached the previous five seasons at Purdue University and was the co-offensive coordinator for the last two.
+Legg coached the previous five seasons (2003-07) at Purdue and was the co-offensive coordinator for the last two.
 Calling most of the offensive plays, the 2006 Boilermakers led the Big Ten in passing offense (291.6 yards per game) and total offense (415.7), ranking sixth and 13th nationally.
 In 2007, Purdue again led the Big Ten in total offense (435.92) and scoring offense (34.31) and ranked 12th nationally in passing offense (307.15).